tacoss/tarima/README.md

 ### Bundling

-`bundle(partial)`  &mdash; Performs the transpilation on the given source, and turn it into a new module.
+`bundle(partial, bundleOptions)`  &mdash; Performs the transpilation on the given source, and turn it into a new module.

 - Given multiple sources the resulting module will export an object with all transpiled sources, and all of them should be valid templates in order to work.